-The three major writing assignments in this course consist of an initial trial court memorandum, an appellate brief, and a final project.
+The four major writing assignments in this course consist of (1) a collaborative memo in support of a trial motion; (2) an independent memo in support of a trial motion; (3) a robust outline of the appellate brief; and (4) an appellate brief.
 Assignments may entail extensive research, submission of multiple drafts, meetings, and oral argument.
-There will also be additional research assignments, oral argument, activities, homework, and possible quizzes, which will count toward your participation grade.
+There will also be additional research assignments, oral argument, activities, homework, and possible quizzes, all of which will count toward your participation grade.